Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 If this is the first time you are doing this, it will take a while for Maven to download all the required dependencies and for Docker to download all the required images.

-For more information about how to work with the projects, see [Working with generated projects](#workingwithprojects).
+For information on how to work with the projects, see [Working with generated projects](#workingwithprojects).

 ## Alfresco SDK Maven archetypes {#mvnarchetypes}